rorywalsh/CsoundPhaser3/README.md

 #### Getting information from Csound

 Channels can be bi-directional.
 Csound can just as easily send data to the game as receive it.
-In this example we time a drum beat to the lightning.
-We use an always running instrument (`instr 3`) to trigger a drum sounds every second.
+In this next example a drum beat is used to trigger lightning.
+An always-on instrument (`instr 3`) is used to trigger a drum sound every second.
 At the same time it triggers the drum sound it also sends channel data to the 'triggerLights' channel.

 ```javascript
 instr 3